rtogn/Mad_Props-P4-Web_Dev-Spring-2022/README.md

 # "Mad Props": Project 4, Web Development @ GSU Spring 2022

-This project was implemented based on requirements provided.
+This project was implemented based on requirements provided by the professor and the prompt below.
+Essentially, the purpose was to implement a mock site for buying and listing homes including user login and admin functionalities.
 Originally it was deployed on GSUs CODD server.
 >> Objective:
 Let’s assume you have a startup idea for a company, your desires are to bring the property buyer and property sellers under a single platform.
-Please use a creative name for your company, for example I would call my company (PropertTy-Hub) be creative and have a spinoff name similar to what I have.
+Please use a creative name for your company, for example I would call my company (Property-Hub) be creative and have a spinoff name similar to what I have.

 # Languages Used
 * PHP
 * HTML
 * CSS
-* Javascript
+* JavaScript

 # Features

 * User login
-* User wishlist
+* User Wishlist
 * Admin dashboard with metrics on sales and listings

 # Screenshots